-- \ All magic items are artifacts, unique items of great power, and not mere tools or trinkets or armaments. - Never create a magic item that merely improves game mechanics.
-No +1 swords, +1 shields, or anything of the sort.
-Such items are the standard in fantasy gaming, and allow characters to face much greater threats.
-This seemingly increases the options and scope of the campaign, but this quickly means that the average person, even squads of well-armed 0 level men, are absolutely no bother to PCs.
-Characters of equal level to the PCs then have to be equipped with equivalent magic items or else they too will be hopelessly outmatched, and at that point your game world is lit up with magic like a Christmas tree.
+- All magic items are artifacts, unique items of great power, and not mere tools or trinkets or armaments. - Never create a magic item that merely improves game mechanics.
+No +I swords, +I shields, or anything of the sort.
+These seemingly increase the options and scope of the campaign as it allows greater threats to be faced.
+But this quickly means that the average person, even squads of well-armed o level men, are absolutely no bother to PCs.
+Characters of equal level to the PCs then have to be equipped with equivalent magic items or else they too will be hopelessly outmatched.
 Escalation will be unavoidable.
 The game rules and the magic spells are built with the assumption that the world at large is mundane, and magic items are vanishingly rare.
 Place magical treasure in your campaign accordingly.

-- Before a magic item is placed in your game, know its history.
-If you can't be arsed to invent a suitable origin for the thing, and a history of how it came to be in this particular place, then chances are there is no justification for the item to be there.
+- Know a magic item's history before placing it in your game.
+If you can't be arsed to invent a suitable origin for the thing, and a history of how it came to be in its current location, then chances are there is no justification for the item to be there.
 Magic items should never be placed "just because," and magic items should never be treated as standard elements to a game. - Most magic items have no obvious combat or adventuring function, and many will not be portable.
 Are you placing only magic items that are useful to adventuring types? - Most magic items should be usable only under certain conditions.
-Perhaps a certain action needs to be taken before the item works (a sacrifice?), only under certain conditions, certain time periods, etc. - Most magic items should have some sort of usage limitation on them, rather than allowing constant use.
-Whether this be charges, a certain number of uses in a set period of time, or other limitation, is up to you. - \ Many magic items should have a very specific function, perhaps involving a specific location. - \ Magic items should have specific methods of activation. - Magic items should have some negative effect to them.
+Perhaps a specific action needs to be taken before the item works (a sacrifice?), only under particular conditions, certain time periods, etc. - Most magic items should have some sort of usage limitation on them, rather than allowing constant use.
+Whether this be charges, a certain number of uses in a set period of time, or other limitation, is up to you. - Many magic items should have a specific function, maybe involving a specific location. - Magic items should have specific methods of activation. - Magic items should have some negative effect to them.
 Magic is not technology to be used for mortals' gain.
 It is dangerous and fickle.
-There should be side effects to its use. - Note that potions, scrolls, and staves and wands, because there are standard generation methods given in the Magic book, can be more liberally placed. - ★ Note that Dispel Magic can permanently disenchant items in this game.
+There should be side effects to its use.

+- Note that potions, scrolls, and staves and wands, because there are standard generation methods given in the Rules and Magic book, can be more liberally placed. - Note that Dispel Magic can permanently disenchant items.
 Enemy casters will be well aware of the transitory nature of magic in the world, and will act accordingly, both in aggressively attacking their enemies' items, and in protecting their own.

-Possible magic item forms (and note that function does not at all have to follow form, or be at all related to it...):
+Possible magic item forms (note that function doesn't have to follow form, or be related to it...):